-To go back to the example of right to information laws originating in domestic law, we will not have the complete picture if we focus only on enacted legislation.
-Non-state actors took a lead role in the rapid spread of freedom of information or right to information acts throughout domestic legal systems in recent years.
+To go back to the example of freedom of information laws originating in domestic law, we will not have the complete picture if we focus only on enacted legislation.
+Non-state actors took a lead role in the rapid spread of FOIAs (or RTIAs) throughout domestic legal systems in recent years.
 The case of India is notable in the role played by nonviolent civil resistance.
-The genesis of India's Right to Information Act (RITA) was a village sit-in in the northwest state of Rajasthan.139 Local workers had unresolved questions regarding minimum wages, misappropriated benefits, and corruption.140 From this event, the Mazdoor Kisan Shakti Sangathan (MKSS), or Organization for the Power of Laborers and Farmers, was formed, with its principal goal of "demanding information as a right."141 The MKSS utilized a method conducting village-based public hearings, or Jan Sunwais.142 These hearings gave the power of assigning accountability to the people, rather than relying on a court.
+The genesis of India's RTIA was a village sit-in in the northwest state of Rajasthan.139 Local workers had unresolved questions regarding minimum wages, misappropriated benefits, and corruption.140 From this event, the Mazdoor Kisan Shakti Sangathan (MKSS), or Organization for the Power of Laborers and Farmers, was formed, with its principal goal of "demanding information as a right."141 The MKSS utilized a method conducting village-based public hearings, or Jan Sunwais.142 These hearings gave the power of assigning accountability to the people, rather than relying on a court.
 Still, the informal hearings had a legitimate structure:

 Every Jan Sunwai has a panel of judges with independent credentials, who can ensure that the proceedings are fair, allowing everyone a hearing.
-The people are a large jury, before whom hiding the truth is, for obvious reasons, more difficult than before the judge in court . . .
+The people are a large jury, before whom hiding the truth is, for obvious reasons, more difficult than before the judge in court...
 Most important of all, this forum breaks the heavy dependence on the Government for redressal.
 The face to face dialogue brings home very powerfully the need for accountability, and the urgency and importance of citizens participation in matters of governance.143

-After MKSS gained momentum, its members joined the India Press Council in 1996 and founded the National Campaign for People's Right to Information (NCPRI).144 That year, the NCPRI sent the government a model FOI bill.
-When the government stalled and ultimately passed a weak law, the opposition Congress party used the law as a campaign issue and won the election.145 However, the new government tried to pass the same weak legislation once more.
+After MKSS gained momentum, its members joined the India Press Council in

+1996 and founded the National Campaign for People's Right to Information (NCPRI).
+144 That year, the NCPRI sent the government a model FOIA.
+When the government stalled and ultimately passed a weak law, the opposition Congress Party used the law as a campaign issue and won the election.
+145 However, the new government tried to pass the same weak legislation once more.
 This was met with strong criticism by the media and outcry from members of the public and government.
-As a result, the new government passed the Right to Information Act in October 2005, one of the most effective in the world.146
+As a result, the new government passed the Right to Information Act in October 2005, one of the most effective in the world 146

 A similar movement for the right to information played out in neighboring Bangladesh.
 In other countries, like Indonesia, Guatemala, Yemen, and Jordan, CSOs led the campaign to pass a FOIA, while in still other countries, governments were the main drivers behind enactment of FOIAs in domestic law.
-The Associated Press recently did a global study of the effectiveness of FOIA laws, and the lead researcher and reporter Mendoza recognized the importance of people power even after FOIAs were enacted by summing up the result of the study: "When the citizens rise up and say, we want to have accountability in our government, we want to have transparency, those laws really work.
-In countries where the law is adopted as a financial incentive, those are the countries we found more often are ignoring them."147
+The Associated Press recently did a global study of the effectiveness of FOIAs, and the lead researcher and reporter Mendoza recognized the importance of people power even after FOIAs were enacted by summing up the result of the study: "When the citizens rise up and say, we want to have accountability in our government, we want to have transparency, those laws really work.
+In countries where the law is adopted as a financial incentive, those are the countries we found more often are ignoring them."
+147

-Reference to natural law is additionally necessary in theorizing people power because the positive law of human rights described in Part I does not encompass all rights that could be, and have been, claimed by civil resistance movements, and thus, it is insufficient as a theoretical framework.
-Consider the Declaration on Human Rights Defenders (1999), which provides the following:
+Reference to natural law is additionally necessary in theorizing people power because the positive law of human rights described in Part I of this monograph does not encompass all of the rights that could be, and have been, claimed by civil resistance movements, and thus, it is insufficient as a theoretical framework.
+Consider the landmark General Assembly Resolution, The Declaration on the Right and Responsibility of Individuals, Groups, and Organs of Society to Promote Universally Recognized Human Rights and Fundamental Freedoms (The Declaration on Human Rights Defenders, or DHRD), which provides the following: